altocodenl/cell/readme.md

    }
 ```

 This function takes a `message`, which is text, and returns an array of paths.
+If it finds a parsing error, it will also return it as a list of paths with one path, where the first element of that path is the text `error`.

 ```js
 cell.textToPaths = function (message) {